deeplearning4j/deeplearning4j/programmingguide/01_intro.md

 To learn more about deep learning, check out these [resources](https://deeplearning4j.org/deeplearningforbeginners.html).

-# Where DeepLearning4j Fits In
+# Where Eclipse DeepLearning4j Fits In

 Eclipse Deeplearning4j (DL4J) is an open-source, JVM-based toolkit for building, training, and deploying neural networks.
 It was built to serve the Java and Scala communities and is user-friendly, stable, and well integrated with technologies such as Spark, CUDA, and cuDNN.
 Deeplearning4j also integrates with Python tools like Keras and TensorFlow to deploy their models to a production environment on the JVM.